danielherrerahsph/SPYtimeseries/README.md

 ## Credits

 This project was created by Daniel Herrera.
-It was inspired by the following resources:

-yfinance documentation
-pmdarima documentation
-Introduction to Time Series Forecasting with Python
+To read in more detail, check out my medium post [Part I: Introduction to ARMA Models with Financial Data](https://medium.com/@corredaniel1500/introduction-to-arma-models-with-financial-data-6ceb8b52fdd6)

 ## License
 This project is licensed under the MIT License.